pz76home/os400_utilities/README.md

 # 4. Place python scripts in /usr/local/bin and chmod them to be executable

+Clone the this git repo or manually copy and paste the python code of the commands.

 Make it executable with chmod +x SBMJOB, and place it in a shared directory like /usr/local/bin/SBMJOB so all users can invoke it.

 Make it executable with chmod +x WRKACTJOB, and place it in a shared directory like /usr/local/bin/WRKACTJOB so all users can invoke it.